w3f/research/docs/polkadot/Token Economics.md

 from which $C$ can be obtained and all the payouts can be computed.
 That is, assuming we only pay validators at the end of each epoch.

 To compute the payouts, we keep counters of all the payable actions that *each* relay chain validator performed in the epoch; the above-mentioned counters are simply the aggregates of all the validators' counters.
-We also use these counters to combat unresponsiveness: If there is a relay chain validator $v$ that has zero payable actions throughout an entire epoch or couple of epochs, we kick $v$ out.
+We also **use these counters to combat unresponsiveness:** If there is a relay chain validator $v$ that has zero payable actions throughout an entire epoch or a certain number of epochs, we kick $v$ out.

 (The method above is the one we suggest.
 The next method is given just for informational purposes.)